 Derilyn Cattelino is a native Madisonian and UW alumna.
 A homemaker and mother of three, she is now an empty-nester who has enjoyed working as a community volunteer.
 Over the years, she served on the Boards of the Madison Civic Music Association (symphony and opera), as Secretary of the Board; the Madison Art Center League as Board Secretary; and Friends of the UW Hospital as Program Chair.
 Deri has chaired the nominating committee for MCMA, and has coordinated the American Cancer Society event and the Arts Ball.

-Erik Christianson is director of public and media relations at the National Collegiate Athletic Association.
+Erik Christianson is Executive Director at College Sports Communicators.
+Previously, he was Managing Director of Communications at the National Collegiate Athletic Association.
 In his role he coordinates and oversees daily and long-term messaging and issues management for the NCAA national office and serves as a primary spokesperson for the Association.
 Prior to joining the NCAA, Erik worked as director of communications for the University of Wisconsin System, and he also served as a university relations specialist for UW-Madison University Communications.
 He has experience in state government as well at the Wisconsin Department of Workforce Development.
 Before moving into public relations, Erik worked as a newspaper reporter and editor in Minnesota, Illinois and Indiana.
 He is a graduate in communications from Northwestern College in St. Paul, Minnesota, and earned a master’s degree in public affairs reporting from the University of Illinois-Springfield.
 Erik lives near Indianapolis, Indiana, with his wife and children.
 His interest in ophthalmology and visual science is highly personal: his oldest son is a survivor of bilateral retinoblastoma, a childhood eye cancer.
 Erik also has a notable family connection to the field of ophthalmology.
 He is a great nephew of the late Dr. Harold Scheie, the founder and namesake of the Scheie Eye Institute at the University of Pennsylvania.

-Alan R. Morse, JD, PhD, is President and Chief Executive Officer of Lighthouse Guild International, which was formed by the merger of Jewish Guild Healthcare and Lighthouse International in December 2013.
+Alan R. Morse, JD, PhD, is an Adjunct Professor of Ophthalmology at Columbia University, and CEO Emeritus of Lighthouse Guild International, which was formed by the merger of Jewish Guild Healthcare and Lighthouse International in December 2013.
 Previously, Morse served in the same roles at Jewish Guild Healthcare, where he has worked since 1968.
 His research interests include the influence of vision loss on health care utilization and cost; optimizing the delivery of vision and healthcare services; and the functional implications of vision loss, particularly when combined with cognitive impairment.
 Dr. Morse is an Adjunct Professor of Ophthalmology at Columbia University, a trustee of the Healthcare Association of New York State, and a director of the Alliance for Advancing Nonprofit Healthcare, the Center to Promote Health Care Studies, The Home Care Association of New York State, and the Jewish Home Lifecare System (Bronx, NY).
 Dr. Morse is a frequent participant on government panels, workgroups, and committees and is currently one of the two chairs of the Executive Board of the New York State Commission for the Blind and Visually Handicapped.
 Dr. Morse received his BA from Franklin College, MA from Indiana University, JD from Pace University, and PhD from Fordham University.
 Dr. Morse has served for six years as an active member on the McPherson ERI Advisory Board.

 Dr. Monroe E. Trout and Sandra Lemke Trout (BS UW-Madison, Journalism’59) are distinguished patrons of the arts and sciences who have endowed faculty positions within the McPherson Eye Research Institute.
 Sandra Lemke Trout was a reporter at the Capital Times in Madison.
 Her sister, Janet Chase Lemke was an emerita assistant professor of physical therapy at UW-Madison and served as chair of the physical therapy program from 1982-1985.
 Dr. Monroe Trout built an influential career in pharmaceutical discovery and development and the health care industry, which culminated as chairman and CEO of American Healthcare Systems.
 Alongside their work, Sandra and Monroe Trout have established a parallel career in philanthropy.
 Their generosity has benefited many educational institutions (including Morehouse School of Medicine, Bloomfield College, Westminster College, Dickinson School of Law, UC-San Diego, and the University of the Cumberlands).
 The Trouts were the founding sponsors of the Rossini Festival in Knoxville, TN.
 In 2010 they endowed and established the Trout Museum of Art in Appleton, Wisconsin, presenting the museum with their private art collection.